gottie29/calliope_nodemcu/README.md

 # calliope_nodemcu
-Couple a calliope with a nodemcu via RX/TX seriel interface
+Couple a calliope with a nodemcu via RX/TX seriel interface and integration of an WiFi-Interface to send the data to RASPI (or Digistar)

 # Kopplung NodeMCU